Billing for Public Area

 Storage is available on a limited basis.
 Students placing items in storage do so at their own risk.
 The College will not assume any liability for belongings left in storage.
 For complete information please contact the Office of Residence Life.

 We have Resident Advisors (RAs)/Community Advisors (CA’s) who live in our residence halls.
 These are students who have undergone extensive training to become knowledgeable in the rules and regulations of the college and to create programs that educate and entertain.
-They are trained in CPR and First Aid as well.
-This is done for the safety of the residents.
 These student staff members are able and willing to talk to students, confidentially, about anything.
 They are trained to respond to many different situations and problems.
 In the event that there is something that they cannot personally handle, they are trained to either refer the students to the appropriate campus resources or contact professionals who will ensure the safety and well being of the students.

 Campus organizations such as Gator Activity Programming (GAP) and Late Night provide numerous activities for students to partake in.
 Examples of past entertainment includes comedians, hypnotists, movies, academic and athletic competitions, card games, concerts, arts and crafts and video games.
 The Outing Club frequently has trips to do things such as hiking, canoeing and camping.
 In addition to all of that fraternities regularly hold alcohol free campus wide dance parties.
 If that is not enough Meadville has much to do and Erie, Pittsburgh and Cleveland are all with in driving distance.